Psychiatric Drug Therapy

 Defining a new discipline.
 Many psychiatrists, GPs, nurse practitioners, naturopaths, therapists, medical specialists, and others are joining the paradigm shift to Integrative Mental Health, embracing the best of drug and non-drug care.
 These practitioners see that our mind, body, and emotions require a more holistic solution than pills alone can provide.
-They acknowledge a role for drugs, but consider them cautiously, especially for the developing brain and personhood of children.
+They acknowledge a role for drugs, but consider them with great caution, especially for the developing brain and personhood of children.

 4 forms of care for